BesartSulejmani/terraform-docker-assignment/README.md

 1. Set up the provider "kreuzwerker/docker"
 2. Set the provider version to 3.0.2
+3. To connec to docker desktop you need to declare a host in your provider block:
+   1. Windows: host = "tcp://localhost:2375"
+   2. MacOS: host = "unix:///var/run/docker.sock"
-3. Create a resource referencing the latest docker image for ubuntu
+4. Create a resource referencing the latest docker image for ubuntu
-4. Create a docker container that references the image above to deploy a container
+5. Create a docker container that references the image above to deploy a container

 Use variables if you want (not necessary for this assignment)